vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/058/05_tA_N_A.md

 title = "05"

 +++
-On jijīḷiré as a presential stative, see Kü (610-11).
+On jijīḷiré as a presential stative, see Kümmel (610-11).